- Album This song officially appears on the The Beatles (Mono) Official album.

 “Everybody’s Got Something to Hide Except Me and My Monkey” was written about Lennon’s future wife, Yoko Ono.
 Lennon said of the song:

 Many listeners, including Paul McCartney, believed that the song was about heroin, as the term “monkey” is often associated with the drug.
-Although Lennon and Ono used the drug, McCartney, as well as Harrison and Starr, did not, with McCartney later saying, “It was a harder terminology, which the rest of us weren’t into.”
+Although Lennon and Ono used the drug, McCartney, George Harrison and Ringo Starr did not, with McCartney later saying, “It was a harder terminology, which the rest of us weren’t into.”

 Recording

-Lennon’s working title for the composition was “Come on, Come on“.
-An unreleased demo of the song, recorded in George Harrison’s Esher home in May 1968, features all-acoustic instrumentation, and a vocal sung in a more Bob Dylan-like spoken word style than the released version.
+Lennon’s working title for the composition was “Come on, Come on”.
+An Esher Demo of the song, recorded in George Harrison’s Esher home in May 1968, features all-acoustic instrumentation, and a vocal sung in a more Bob Dylan-like spoken word style than the released version.

-The released version of the song was recorded at EMI’s Abbey Road Studios on 27 June 1968, and an overdub session on 1 July.
-Final stereo mixing was completed on 12 October.
+The released version of the song was recorded at EMI Studios on 27 June 1968, and an overdub session on 1 July.
+Final stereo mixing was completed on 12 October. […]

 From The Usenet Guide to Beatles Recording Variations: